Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 We have configured our continuous integration setup using GitHub Actions in .github/workflows/tests.yaml.
 The following outlines how it works:

 - It is executed on two operating systems (Ubuntu and macOS) and for two versions of Python (3.11 and 3.12).
+- It uses caching to speed up workflow execution by caching Python dependencies and reusing them across builds.
+The cache is keyed to the requirements.txt file, ensuring dependencies are updated only when necessary.

-- It loads the requirements or installs them from requirements.txt if it has been changed.
-To pull the latest model from a Google Cloud bucket during testing, it authenticates with Google Cloud using a secret key added to GitHub.
+- It authenticates with Google Cloud using a secret key stored in GitHub, allowing us to pull the latest model from a Google Cloud bucket during testing.

 - It checks for code style and syntax errors using ruff check.

-- It runs the unit and integration tests, calculates the coverage, and posts the result to the pull request.
+- It runs the unit and integration tests, calculates the coverage, and generates XML reports for both test results and coverage.
+These artifacts are saved for review and debugging.

+- On pull requests, it adds a comment summarizing the number of passed and failed tests, along with the coverage percentage, ensuring visibility into the test status directly in the pull request.

+We set this up to keep our codebase consistent and reliable.
+By automating linting, testing, and coverage checks on multiple operating systems and Python versions, we have caught many issues like missing dependencies and the removal of vital code before merging a feature branch into our main branch.

 ## Running code and tracking experiments